Team-Games-Bond/Solace/README.md

 ### Android only
 [![Android Studio](https://img.shields.io/badge/android%20studio-346ac1?style=for-the-badge&logo=android%20studio&logoColor=white)]()
 [![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=openjdk&logoColor=white)](https://adoptium.net/temurin/releases/?version=17) JDK 17

+### Playing the current version
+1. Open the project in Godot
+2. In the editor settings under Dotnet set the editor to your prefered IDE
+3. Set up Blender path to Blender 4.2
+4. Launch Godot and press the play button in the upper right

 ## Building
 This Guide Assumes you have already installed all the above